Are you paying for empty space?

 - Some soap looks the same until you take off the wrapper and discover the new bars have been cunningly reshaped to be more concave so you actually get less soap per bar.

-How much empty space is allowed?
+How much empty space is reasonable?

 Room to move